 The AIMS eCR Implementers Guide identifies the first step in the eCR on-boarding process:

-➡️ Your practice or provider organization must contact your state or local Public Health Agency (PHA) to notify them of your intent to participate.
+➡️ Remember, your practice or provider organization must contact your state or local Public Health Agency (PHA) to notify them of your intent to participate.

 eCR Requirements for MIPS 2025